 Q2.
-What are the requirements of becoming a street trader at Notting Hill Carnival?All traders must
+What are the requirements for becoming a street trader at Notting Hill Carnival?All traders must

-- Be over the age of 18 years old
+- be over the age of 18 years old

-- Must not have any convicted offences of unlicensed street trading within the Royal Borough of Kensington and Chelsea
+- must not have any convicted offences of unlicensed street trading within the Royal Borough of Kensington and Chelsea

-When applying for a license you will be required to provide documentation to support the above.
-The Royal Borough is required under Section 6 of the Audit Commissions Act 1998 to participate in the National Fraud Initiative (NFI) data matching exercise.
+When applying for a licence you will be required to provide documentation to support the above.
+The Council is required under Section 6 of the Audit Commissions Act 1998 to participate in the National Fraud Initiative (NFI) data matching exercise.
 All information provided will be used for cross system and cross authority comparison purposes for the prevention and detection of fraud.

 Q3.
-What commodities can I sell at Notting Hill Carnival?Traders are able to sell food, non food goods or both, this includes soft drink beverages (the sale of Alcohol is not permitted).
+What commodities can I sell at Notting Hill Carnival?Traders are able to sell food, non-food goods or both, this includes soft drink beverages (the sale of alcohol is not permitted).

 Q4.
-What can I not sell at Notting Hill Carnival?Street traders are not permitted to sell alcoholic drinks of any type i.e. spirits, ales, beers, lagers, Guinness, port, wine, babycham, rum punch or alcoholic jellies.
+What can I not sell at Notting Hill Carnival?Street traders are not permitted to sell alcoholic drinks of any type (such as: spirits, ales, beers, lagers, Guinness, port, wine, Babycham, rum punch or alcoholic jellies).
 Street traders are not permitted to sell illegal substances or legal highs.
-Nitro Oxide (laughing gas) is not permitted to be sold at Notting Hill Carnival.
+It is not permitted to sell Nitro Oxide (laughing gas) at Notting Hill Carnival.

-Second hand toys or electrical equipment, knives, solvents or any kind or real or imitation firearms are not permitted!
+Second hand toys or electrical equipment, knives, solvents or any kind or real or imitation firearms are not permitted.

 Q5.
 Where can I obtain Third Party Public Liability Insurance?All traders must obtain Public Liability Insurance before their application can be processed.
 Your insurance must have a minimum cover of £5,000,000 which is a standard cover.

 As a local authority we are unable to recommend any third party services.
 For your convenience, below is a list of insurance companies that street traders have used in the past.
 You may wish to use a company below or find your own.

 Q6.
 How do I pay for the street trading reserve list fee?Payment is made online in full via credit/debit card at the time of your reserve list registration.

 Q7.
-What does the reserve fee registration cover?The Filming and Special Events office must recover the cost of administering the street trading reserve list.
-Registering onto the reserve list does not guarantee you a trading site at the Carnival.
+What does the reserve fee registration cover?The reserve fee covers the cost of administering the street trading reserve list.
+Registering onto the reserve list does not guarantee you a trading site at Carnival.

 Q8.
 When will I receive a street trading application?The street trading application will be sent out to the registered email address to all those on the reserve list at the same time.
-This process begins once the deadline for the previous year’s traders has passed - Traders on the reserve list should expect to receive an application in June/July.
+This process begins once the deadline for the previous year’s traders has passed - traders on the reserve list should expect to receive an application in June/July.

 Q9.
-Once I receive my application form, what happens next?Sites are allocated on a first come first served basis, once the reserve list applications are sent out.
-Therefore the quicker you return your completed application along with uploading all the supporting documents, the more likely you are to be offered a site.
+Once I receive my application form, what happens next?Sites are allocated on a first come first serve basis once the reserve list applications are sent out.
+The quicker you return your completed application and supporting documents, the more likely you are to be offered a site.

 Q10.
-When and how can I pay for the license fee?Payment for the street trading license is made online in full via credit/debit card.
-This payment is only taken once a trader has uploaded all the required details/document and their application has been approved by a member of the Filming & Special Events Team.
-Traders will also be required to select and book onto a mandatory Carnival Training evening.
+When and how can I pay for the licence fee?Payment for the street trading licence is made online in full via credit/debit card (we do not accept American Express cards).
+This payment is only taken once a trader has uploaded all the required details and documents, and their application has been approved by the Carnival Street Trading Team.
+Traders will also be required to select and book onto a mandatory Carnival training evening.
 Only once the above has been successfully completed will the trader be issued their licence for their site.

 Q11.
 Are stalls provided to traders?No, traders must provide their own stalls, ensuring that they have stalls suitable to conduct their trading.
-The stall, equipment and canopy if using one must fit within the designated area given.
-Stalls must be of metal construction capable of bearing the weight of all equipment and products and must cover the top and ideally three sides of your stall.
+The stall, equipment and canopy (if using one) must fit within the designated area given.
+Stalls must be of metal construction, capable of bearing the weight of all equipment and products.
+It must have a roof cover on the top and ideally three sides.

 Q12.
-Are traders provided with water?There are currently twenty six static drinking water units, positioned in the carnival area for the sole use of our traders.
+Are traders provided with water?There are currently 26 static drinking water units, positioned in the carnival area for the sole use of our traders.
 Although we do provide limited water, we advise all traders to provide their own, as the water does run out during the event and the units are not refilled until the next morning.

 Q13.
-Are traders provided with electric?Currently the Royal Borough does not provide electricity for carnival street traders.
+Are traders provided with electric?Currently the Council does not provide electricity for Carnival street traders.
 Traders will need to provide their own power supply by a generator.

 Q14.
-What type of generator do I need and where can I get one?The London Fire Brigade recommend all traders use diesel generators as they generally require less refueling and the fuel is more stable.
+What type of generator do I need and where can I get one?The London Fire Brigade recommend all traders use diesel generators as they generally require less refuelling and the fuel is more stable.
 Generators can be hired from any reputable hire company, and it is important that traders who have they own generator gas safety check them yearly.
-Your annual gas safety certificate will need to be provided on request.
+Your annual generator certificate will need to be provided on request.
 Petrol generators are not permitted.
 All generators must fit within the trader allocated pitch size.

 Q15.
-What are the trading hours?The street trading license is valid between 7am and 8pm and trading can only be carried out between these times.
+What are the trading hours?The street trading licence is valid between 7am and 8pm and trading can only be carried out between these times.
 All traders must cease trading at 8pm each day.

 Q16.
-Is parking provided to street traders?No, all traders vehicles must be removed from the Carnival area by 9am.
-(This time is subject to the event schedule and may be liable to change.)
+Is parking provided to street traders?No, all traders' vehicles must be removed from the Carnival area by 8.30am (this time is subject to the event schedule and may be liable to change).

 Q17.
-Can I bring a vehicle into the carnival area to store stock?No, as mentioned above all vehicles must be removed from the Carnival area.
+Can I bring a vehicle into the carnival area to store stock?No, all vehicles must be removed from the Carnival area.
 The stall, stock and trading must be kept fully contained with the designated pitch size.

 Q18.
-What are the sizes of the pitches?There are five types of pitch sizes at Notting Hill Carnival.
-(Sizes shown as Width x Depth)
+What are the sizes of the pitches?There are five types of pitch sizes at Notting Hill Carnival (sizes shown as width x depth).

-4m x 2m (W x D)
+4m x 2m (w x d)

 No cooking or reheating is allowed on these sites.